-To grant access to a parent or other authorized user, students should log in to the SAC, go to "Share Account Access/Manage Account Access/Add," and enter account information for the shared-access user as prompted.
+To grant access to a parent or other authorized user, students should log in to the SAC, go to "Add an Authorized Party," and enter account information for the shared-access user as prompted.
 (It may be easiest to do this in person with whomever is being granted access.)

 Fall bills will be issued during the first week of July and are due by the first week of August.
 To be financially validated, payment must be made in full.
-This may mean out-of-pocket payment, an approved loan application, an official payment plan through Houghton.afford.com, or a combination of any of the above.
+This may mean out-of-pocket payment, an approved loan application, an official payment plan through https://mycollegepaymentplan.com/houghton, or a combination of any of the above.

 It is the student's responsibility to ensure that the student is financially validated by the third week of August.
 This will guarantee that the student is approved to move to campus and begin the fall semester.
-Student Financial Services will notify students by email when they are officially financially validated.
 Students may also check their Financial Validation status in Student Self-Service under the "Finances" tab.
 The Fall Financial Validation document will be marked as "Received" if the student is financially validated.
 Students who are not financially validated should contact Student Financial Services at sfso@houghton.edu for assistance.
-Students may not be able to move into college housing or attend classes if they are not financially validated before arrival on campus.
+Students may not be able to move into University housing or attend classes if they are not financially validated before arrival on campus.